fredriks/cloud-functions-runtime-config/README.md

 # Cloud Functions Runtime Config

+**DEPRECATED**

+There are better ways of doing this now, such as [GCP Secret Manager](https://cloud.google.com/functions/docs/configuring/secrets) or [Firebase env config](https://firebase.google.com/docs/functions/config-env).

+---

 This is a wrapper around Google API Client to read Runtime Config variables in Cloud Functions.

 **Note: Runtime Config is currently in beta so things might break!**